-- The Education (Independent School Standards) Regulations 2014 - KCSIE (Sep 2020) - Working Together to Safeguard Children (July 2018) - Prevent Duty Guidance: for England and Wales (July 2015) - Disqualification under the Childcare Act (July 2018) - What do to if you are worried a child is being abused Advice for practitioners (departmental advice) (March 2015) - Early Years Foundation Stage Framework (Feb 2018)
+- The Education (Independent School Standards) Regulations 2014 - Keeping Children Safe in Education (KCSIE) (2023)

+- Working Together to Safeguard Children (2023) - Prevent Duty Guidance: for England and Wales (July 2015) - Disqualification under the Childcare Act (July 2018) - What do to if you are worried a child is being abused Advice for practitioners (departmental advice) (March 2015) - Early Years Foundation Stage Framework (2021)

 This policy is updated annually, drawing on feedback from staff, and is published to all staff and volunteers and placed on the school website.
-This policy is based on KCSIE 2020 and any references to national guidance made within this document are in relation to the versions listed above.
+This policy is based on KCSIE 2023 and any references to national guidance made within this document are in relation to the versions listed above.
 The school will always refer to the above statutory guidance as the benchmark for all safeguarding practice and decision making.